robert-westenberger/knowledgebase/deep-learning/how-deep-learning-works-under-the-hood.md

 Here we assume that `x` is the image, represented as a vector ( all the rows stacked up end to end in a single long line).
 The weights are a vector `w`.
 We just need a way to update the weights to make them a little better.
 We can repeat this step repeatedly until they are as good as we can make them.

 We want to find the specific values for the vector `w` s.t. the result of our funciton will be high for those images that are actually 8s, and low for those images that are not.
 Searching for the best vector `w` is a way to search for the best function for recognising 8's.

+Here are the steps we are going to require, to turn this function into a machine learning classifier:

+1. Initialize the weights
+2. For each image, use the weights to predict whether it appears to be a 3 or a 7.
+3. Based on these predictions, calculate how good the model is (its loss).
+4. Calculate the gradient, which measures for each weight, how changing that weight would change the loss.
+5. Step (that is, change) all the weights based on that calculation.